 The second element of a successful B2B marketing strategy is talent.
 In the technology industry where we operate, finding good talent is a big problem for many companies.

 Talent and demand have a symbiotic relationship.
 Success in one area will usually mean that focus switches to the other.
 Companies are constantly trying to balance work and resourcing the right people to ensure they have just the right amount of both.

 The problems are being exacerbated by the fact that the old methods of finding and keeping good people no longer work as effectively.
 Again this is a particular issue in the tech sector where much of the talent is part of a generation who operate almost entirely digitally.

 They don’t engage with the media in the same way that they used to; the traditional recruitment consultancies don’t understand their skillsets so they can’t find or place them effectively (and most businesses want to avoid agency fees anyway if they can help it).

 Organisations therefore have to look at new ways to find and connect with prospective employees and to build a community that they can draw from when they need to.

 As the third pillar of marketing, the word brand means different things to different people.
 Broadly speaking brand marketing is the activity that you do to build profile and positioning in the market.

 Brand work is often the hardest to quantify and notoriously difficult to set effective metrics around but it is an essential part of the marketing programme.
 Brand sets expectation.
 Expectation around service, products and ethos.
 Companies like Apple, Virgin and John Lewis are examples of companies that know brand and market position is king.

-We have a motto at Bright Innovation: Demand, Talent, Brand and Growth.
+We have a motto at Bright: Demand, Talent, Brand and Growth.
 If you get the first three right then the fourth follows.